kreauniv/comp350/source/shell.rst

 Obviously, you can repeat such a pipe operation like -- ``cmd1 | cmd2 | cmd3 ...``
 and the combination will do the obvious thing.

+.. admonition:: **Note**

-.. admonition:: **Note**: If the commands are all producing their outputs one line at a time and consuming one line of input at a time, then if any of the commands deep down the "pipeline" fails at a point, the whole pipeline will fail without forcing the first command to run to completion. i.e. The whole pipe will fail early, and this is an incredibly useful property.
+   If the commands are all producing their outputs one line at a time and consuming one line of input at a time, then if any of the commands deep down the "pipeline" fails at a point, the whole pipeline will fail without forcing the first command to run to completion. i.e. The whole pipe will fail early, and this is an incredibly useful property.
 This also means that ``cmd2``, ``cmd3`` etc. will start their processing even before ``cmd1`` has completed generating all its output.
 This magic is orchestrated by the kernel facility called "process".

 Useful conventions of shell programs
 ------------------------------------